 A product with at least five reviews is 270% more likely to be purchased than a product featuring no reviews.
 This is especially true for higher-priced products, where the conversion rate increases by 380%.

 Search engine crawlers will pick up on fresh content that is regularly updated, which makes customer reviews the ideal way to attract more relevant content.
 Very often the same product description appears on multiple different websites (if that product is available elsewhere), so user-generated content such as new customer reviews will differentiate that product page in the search results.

 It’s absolutely imperative in this day and age to have customer reviews on your products on your ecommerce store.
-This is made that much easier by ecommerce platforms like Shopify that have apps designed to do just that.
+This is made so much easier by platforms like REVIEWS.io, designed to help you do just that.
 User-generated reviews are the new word-of-mouth, and you will never beat that when it comes to building trust in your product.
 Customer reviews are honest, unbiased, and transparent reflections of what your customers think and feel about your product/s, and spending time or resources on eliciting reviews will always be a worthy investment for your ecommerce business.

 We send relevant, and useful eCommerce information for successful merchants straight to your inbox.